nukiz/minesense/README.md

 ## <h1 align="center">What is this?</h1>

-Minesense is an unfinished external ghost client for Minecraft: Bedrock Edition.
+Minesense is an unfinished (used to be private, now public since no motivation) external ghost client for Minecraft: Bedrock Edition.
 Features should've included:
 - FakeLag
 - Reach
 - Autoclicker